 As part of the Mayor's plan to reduce violent crime, in early 2017 the City implemented four (4) Transformation Zones that would require a coordinated, multi-agency effort to address community factors that contribute to violent crime.
-Employing place-based coordinated violence reduction strategies have been shown to be an effective means for real solutions to combat violent crime.
-The zones are: Monument Street, Tri-District, Park Heights, and Penn/North Zones (refer to Maps 4-7).
+This effort later became the Violence Reduction Initiative (VRI), which is the same concept, with eight (8) VRI zones (refer to Map 4).